 TEEF! is a companion animal dental care product containing a patented prebiotic formula called Protektin42™ for dogs.
-It's a powder water additive that cleans teeth and freshens their breath each time they drink.
-TEEF! contains non-toxic, plant-based ingredients to fight bad bacteria and increase good bacteria for a naturally healthy mouth.
+It's a powder water additive that cleans teeth and freshens breath each time they drink.
+Protektin42 contains only four human-grade, plant-based ingredients to fight bad bacteria and increase good bacteria for a naturally healthy mouth.

 Just mix the flavorless and odorless powder into their water and enjoy slobbery kisses with less stink.
 Plus, purchasing TEEF! will help animals in need at AHS as part of their “Give Back” program.
 So get your order on!
 Use promo code AHSDENTAL10 for 10% off through March 31, 2021.
 So get your order on!

 5. Professional dental cleaning